 In collaboration with IIUSA, in January 2018, Western Washington University Center for Economic Business Research (CEBR) published a peer-reviewed research (the “Study”) that evaluates the Program’s economic impact in FY2014 and FY2015, the latest economic impact study not only provides valuable insights into the Program’s growth over that two-year period (read the full study here).

 In February 2019, IIUSA and EB-5 Investment Coalition jointly published a new study on the economic impact of the EB-5 Regional Center Program finding a total of $10.98 billion of capital investment in EB-5 projects throughout the U.S. supported more 355,000 U.S. jobs, roughly 6 percent of all job gains over a two-year period.
 The study, prepared by Economic & Policy Resources, Inc. (EPR), estimated the economic benefits and job creation contributions of all EB-5 regional center projects that were active in federal fiscal years 2014 and 2015 using the most geographically robust methodology employed to date and a comprehensive EB-5 regional center project activity data set supplied by IIUSA.
 The study also showed that the regional center program contributed more than $23 billion in labor income to the U.S. economy and resulted in nearly $55 billion—or 3 percent—added to U.S. economic output.
 Read the full report here.

-The EB-5 Economic Impact Map (below) demonstrates economic impacts generated by EB-5 investments at the state and Congressional district levels from FY2010 to FY2013.
+The EB-5 Economic Impact Interactive Map (below) demonstrates the robust economic impact generated by EB-5 investments across the country from FY2010 to FY2015.